pars-linux/uludag/trunk/web/developer.pardus.org.tr/source/howto/specific-pardus.rst

 What is PisiBul, How to use it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PisiBul is a helping program defined by one of our friends as formula of simplfied life on Pardus.
 It helps us find and build pisi packages you could not find by Package manager.
+You can install Pisibul by following the instructions found `here <https://developer.pardus.org.tr/pisi/pisi-pisibul.html>`_.

 Go to Pardus > Utilities > Pisibul and open the program.
 When you write the package name on the search bar the package appears on the right of the window.
 Click on the package then press on "the create the package" button.
 Then you must write root password.
 After that it creates the pisi package on the desktop after a couple of minutes depending on the amount of the package.You can install the package just clicking on the pisi package.